kand198/kand198.github.io/README.md

-# remark_template
+# RemarkJS Based Template

-Remark template for group presentations
+- Use for group presentations
+- More information can be found at https://github.com/gnab/remark
+- Also an exmaple presentation is found at https://remarkjs.com/#1
+- Change the aspect ratio of the slide to suit your work (currently set to 16:9)